simonmicro/Dear-Templates/Libvirtd - Linux virtualisation.md

 4. Cold-boot the vm.

 When the `fstrim` command exits _too fast_ check with `sudo lsblk -o MOUNTPOINT,DISC-MAX,FSTYPE` for any `0B` entries - in that case that disk does not support
 TRIM -> you have done something wrong.
+Also you may want to check with `du -h [DISK_IMAGE]` the really used space for the images (they should shrink during the first `fstrim`)...

 * [More info](https://blog.zencoffee.org/2016/05/trim-support-kvm-virtual-machines/)
 * [For windows vms](https://pve.proxmox.com/wiki/Shrink_Qcow2_Disk_Files#Windows_Guest_Configuration)